Saturday, August 22, 2026

 Privacy of the Back Yard Continues

 After installation of our new fence this past fall, the last area I needed to address for good privacy at our house was the area between the shop and the gate.
-It wasn't practical to put a new fence in b The cyclone fencing that was already there was well embedded in the ground, but being only 4’ tall meant there wasn’t much I could do with it that had any weight to it.
-Then there was also the problem of the trees that were leaning my direction.
+The cyclone fencing that was already there being only 4’ tall meant there wasn’t much I could do with it, then there was the problem of the trees that were planted so close to the property line and leaning my direction.
 The neighbor already gave me the green light to cut anything I ever needed to cut that was infringing on our property, but that didn't mean I wanted to eliminate them completely.
 That’s when I found these shade cloths.

 Most shade cloths I found on the web were the same type and thickness of fabric, varying only in size, grommets, quality of sewing, etc. They also didn't block anything other than some of the light getting through.
 You could still see through them pretty easily.
 That's when I found out the real story on the ratings.
 Most of these cloths are rated at 170 GSM, even though they may say 90% blockage.
 What I ended up buying was by Colourtree and it's rating is 220 GSM, meaning very little of anything gets through.